kimmo1019/Roundtrip/src/README.md

 ### GPU prerequisites (optional)

-Training CausalEGM model will be faster when accelerated with a GPU (not a must).
-Before installing CausalEGM, the CUDA and cuDNN environment should be setup.
+Training Roundtrip model will be faster when accelerated with a GPU (not a must).
+Before installing Roundtrip, the CUDA and cuDNN environment should be setup.

 ### Install with pip